First Year Cross-Border Founder: Every Decision Map

 Some links on this page go to partners who compensate us.
 This does not affect our analysis or rankings.
 How we make money

-Most cross-border founders approach year one as a series of independent problems: form an entity, open a bank account, get paid, file taxes.
-Each problem is solved on its own terms, in whatever order feels most urgent.
-The structural characteristic that goes unexamined is that these decisions are not independent.
-They form a dependency chain where the first choice constrains the second, the second constrains the third, and by month twelve, the accumulated constraints define the operational reality of the business.
+Most founders treat year one as a series of independent problems.
+Form an entity.
+Open a bank account.
+Get paid.
+File taxes.
+Solve each one as it comes up, in whatever order feels most urgent.
+But these decisions are not independent.
+They form a dependency chain.
+The first choice constrains the second, the second constrains the third, and by month twelve the accumulated constraints define how your business actually operates.

-This is not a prescriptive timeline.
-It is a structural map of how decisions in year one interact, what depends on what, and what happens when the sequence is left to chance.
+What follows is a structural map of how those decisions interact, what depends on what, and what happens when you leave the sequence to chance.

 Month 1-2: The foundation decisions

-Three decisions in the first two months create the structural foundation that everything else builds on.
-They interact with each other, and the sequence in which they are made matters.
+Three decisions in the first two months set the foundation.
+They interact, and the order matters.

-The residency question is not "where do I want to be tax resident?"
-It is "where do each country's rules say I am tax resident, given my actual facts?"
-The tax residency determination guide maps how different countries answer this question using different criteria.
+The question isn't "where do I want to be tax resident?"
+It's "where do each country's rules say I am, given my actual facts?"
+The tax residency determination guide maps how different countries answer this using different criteria.

-The key insight: the entity cannot be properly evaluated without the residency position, because the entity's tax treatment depends on where the owner is tax resident.
-Forming the entity first and addressing residency later is a common sequence — and it is backwards.
-The entity structure analysis details how the LLC question is structural rather than purely tax-driven.
+The entity cannot be properly evaluated without the residency position, because the entity's tax treatment depends on where the owner is tax resident.
+Forming the entity first and sorting residency later is backwards.
+The entity structure analysis covers why the LLC question is structural, not purely tax-driven.

 Banking setup.
 Which bank, which jurisdiction, which account type.
-For a comparison of the major options, see Mercury vs Wise vs Relay.
-Banking options are constrained by entity type and jurisdiction.
+See Mercury vs Wise vs Relay for a comparison of the major options.
+Banking is constrained by entity type and jurisdiction.
 A US LLC can open a US business bank account; a sole proprietor operating internationally faces different options.
-A non-resident founder opening a US bank account encounters different requirements and different ongoing compliance than a resident founder.
-The bank account, once opened, becomes the conduit through which all revenue flows — and banks apply their own risk models to the transaction patterns they observe.
+A non-resident founder encounters different requirements and ongoing compliance than a resident one.
+Once opened, the bank account becomes the conduit for all revenue, and banks apply their own risk models to the transaction patterns they see.

-These three decisions — residency, entity, banking — are the foundation.
+Residency, entity, banking.
 Each constrains the next.
-Residency determines how the entity is taxed.
-The entity determines which banks are available.
-The bank determines how revenue can be received.
-When these decisions are made in reverse order, or without reference to each other, the result is a foundation built on implicit assumptions that may not hold.
+When these are made in reverse order or without reference to each other, you end up with a foundation built on assumptions that may not hold.

 Month 3-4: Income architecture

-With foundation decisions in place (or, more commonly, partially in place), revenue begins to flow.
-The decisions made in month 3-4 establish the income architecture — how money enters the business and how it is classified.
+Foundation decisions are in place (or, more commonly, half in place).
+Revenue starts flowing.
+The decisions you make now establish how money enters the business and how it gets classified.

 Payment processing setup.
 Stripe, Wise, PayPal, direct bank transfer.
-The processor choice determines the currencies available, the countries that can be served, the fee structure, and the documentation generated.
-A Stripe account connected to a US LLC and a US bank account creates a specific income trail — one that Stripe reports to the IRS via 1099-K. A Wise Business account creates a different trail.
-For a deeper comparison of payment processor trade-offs, see Stripe vs Paddle vs Lemon Squeezy.
-The processor is not just a tool for receiving money; it is a documentation system that generates records visible to tax authorities, banks, and compliance reviewers.
+Your processor choice determines the currencies available, countries served, fee structure, and documentation generated.
+A Stripe account connected to a US LLC and US bank creates a specific income trail -- one Stripe reports to the IRS via 1099-K. A Wise Business account creates a different trail.
+See Stripe vs Paddle vs Lemon Squeezy for processor trade-offs.
+Your processor isn't just a payment tool.
+It's a documentation system generating records visible to tax authorities, banks, and compliance reviewers.

 First client contracts.
-The first invoice is more than a billing document.
+Your first invoice does more than bill a client.
 It establishes a pattern.
-The way the service is described, the currency used, the entity name on the invoice, the tax treatment applied — all of these create a precedent.
-The invoice trail analysis details how a single invoice can be classified differently across jurisdictions, with cascading implications for tax treatment and withholding.
+How the service is described, the currency used, the entity name on the invoice, the tax treatment applied -- all create precedent.
+The invoice trail analysis shows how a single invoice can be classified differently across jurisdictions, with cascading implications for withholding.

 Income classification.
-Is the income service income, royalty income, a management fee, or something else?
-The classification is not always within the founder's control — the source country may classify it differently than the residence country.
-But the way the founder sets up their invoicing, describes their services, and structures their contracts influences how the income is initially characterized.
-This initial characterization tends to persist, because changing it later requires explaining the change to every party involved — tax authorities, banks, clients, and platforms.
+Service income, royalty income, management fee, or something else?
+The classification isn't always within your control -- the source country may classify it differently than the residence country.
+But how you set up invoicing, describe your services, and structure contracts influences the initial characterization.
+And that characterization tends to stick, because changing it later means explaining the change to tax authorities, banks, clients, and platforms.

-The structural pattern: the income architecture established in month 3-4 creates a trail.
-That trail feeds into tax filings, bank transaction histories, and compliance records.
-Changing the architecture later does not erase the trail — it creates a discontinuity that invites examination.
+The income architecture you build in month 3-4 creates a trail that feeds into tax filings, bank histories, and compliance records.
+Changing the architecture later doesn't erase that trail.
+It creates a discontinuity that invites examination.

 How does your structure score?